Owling797/CardsProject/README.md

 	m	“more”
 (You’ll be able to take a step with more than 1 card, but those cards must be the same rank)

 	p	“pass”
 (Despite beating cards-to-beat, you can enter some card from your deck that is the same rank as cards-to-beat.
-The fight-back-initiative is passed to the next player and you don’t need to defend cards anymore.)
+The fight-back-initiative is passed to the next player and you don’t need to defend cards anymore)

 	j	“jokers”
 (Starting the game with 2 additional cards BB (black joker) and RR(red joker).
-BB can defend any black suitted card, RR - any red suitted.)
+BB can defend any black suitted card, RR - any red suitted)

 	v	“view”
 (You’ll see your next opponent’s deck in each step)

 	a	“view all”
-(You’ll see decks of all of your opponents in each step.)
+(You’ll see decks of all of your opponents in each step)

 	c	“computer”
 (You will play one-on-one with the computer.
 Another additional rules are cancelled in this mode)